wesleen/IT-Support-Knowledge-Base/Hardware-Issues/Laptop-not-turning-on.md

 # Laptop Not Turning On - Troubleshooting Guide

 ## Problem
-Laptop does not power on when the power button is pressed.
+The laptop does not power on when the power button is pressed.

 ## Possible Causes
-- Faulty charger
+- Faulty charger or power cable
-- Dead battery
+- Dead or faulty battery
-- Hardware failure
-- Loose power connection
+- Loose internal hardware connection
+- Faulty power button
+- Motherboard issues

-## Steps to Fix
+## Troubleshooting Steps
-1. Check if charger is connected properly
+1. Check if the charger is properly connected
-2. Try a different power socket
+2. Try a different power outlet
+3. Inspect charger for damage
-3. Remove battery (if removable) and try power only
+4. Remove battery (if removable) and try powering on with charger only
-4. Hold power button for 10–15 seconds
+5. Hold power button for 15 seconds (hard reset)
-5. Check for indicator lights
+6. Check for any LED lights or fan movement

-## If it still does not work
+## Advanced Checks
-- Try another charger
+- Try a compatible charger
+- Remove external devices (USB, mouse, etc.)
+- Listen for beep sounds

+## Resolution
+If none of the steps work, the issue may be hardware-related and requires technician support.

+## Prevention Tips
-- Visit a technician
+- Avoid power surges using a surge protector
+- Do not overcharge the laptop
+- Handle power cable carefully